-Hon.
-Margaret Nakashuk (interpretation): The applications are made available for all communities, for all learning schools, libraries and these funds are for that, for those purposes.
+(interpretation): The applications are made available for all communities, for all learning schools, libraries and these funds are for that, for those purposes.
 Thank you, Mr. Chairman.

 Mr. Qamaniq (interpretation): Thank you, Mr. Chairman.
 Last question, here in your department the committees have looked into estimates of 2020 and have been identified and in total the proposed for requests have been identified.
-Where in your department do you make priority or do prioritize (interpretation ends) How does the department prioritized which requests will be funded?
+Where in your department do you make priorities? (interpretation ends) How does the department prioritize which requests will be funded?
 Thank you, Mr. Chairman.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Chairman.
+(interpretation): Thank you, Mr. Chairman.
 As it was mentioned earlier the assessment team prioritize or identify what will be approved or need further consideration and during that process right now.